sheadawson/silverstripe-blocks/README.md

       #disabled_blocks: #allows you to disable specific blocks
       #  - ContentBlock
   use_default_blocks: false # Disable/enable the default Block types (ContentBlock) (default if undeclared: true)
+  add_menu_button: true # If true, adds a 'Blocks' button to the main CMS menu.
+Default: true.
 ```

 Remember to run ?flush=1 after modifying your .yml config to make sure it gets applied.